Hybrid Decentralized Optimization: Leveraging Both First- and Zeroth-Order Optimizers for Faster Convergence: Discussion, Limitations, and Future Work

 \section{Discussion, Limitations, and Future Work}

-We have provided a first analysis of the convergence of decentralized gradient-based methods in a population of nodes that mixes first- and zeroth-order gradient estimators, for both convex and non-convex objectives.
-Our analysis shows that even when biased or very noisy, information from zeroth-order agents can still be successfully incorporated into a given protocol, and can in fact provide convergence improvements.
+We provided a first analysis of the convergence of decentralized gradient-based methods in a population mixing first- and zeroth-order gradient estimators for both convex and non-convex objectives.
+Our results show that even biased or noisy zeroth-order information can enhance convergence when integrated into a protocol.

-The above experimental results clearly validate our analysis and the initial premise of our paper, by showing that first-order and zeroth-order estimators can in fact be successfully hybrid-ized in a decentralized population of agents.
-This is good news for environments combining computational devices with heterogeneous computational powers, and shows that one can leverage some agents' local data even if the agents do not have the ability to extract gradients.
+The experimental results validate our analysis and premise, demonstrating that first- and zeroth-order estimators can be effectively hybridized in a decentralized population.
+This is promising for environments with heterogeneous computational power, allowing agents to leverage local data even without gradient extraction capabilities.